-Students are not allowed to have cell phones at their disposal during the school day; this includes Smart Watches or electronic devices by which they can contact other students or parents.
-Should students bring the devices to school those devices must be turned into the school office immediately at the beginning of the school day.
+Students are not allowed to have cell phones at their disposal during the school day;and are not allowed to call or text anyone using other electronic devices such as smart watches..
+Should students bring a cell phone or tablet to school, those devices must be turned into the school office immediately at the beginning of the school day.
 Refer to the Student Acceptable Use Policy for further information.